-This new model has 50% more battery life and it’s now possible to listen to its Spotify/Deezer playlists (which was only possible on the Music version of the Vivoactive 3).
-In addition, the ergonomics are also better with an extra button to complement the touchscreen.
+This new model has 50% more battery life, and it’s now possible to listen to its Spotify/Deezer playlists (which was only possible on the Music version of the Vivoactive 3).
+Also, the ergonomics are better with an extra button to complement the touchscreen.
 The Vivoactive 3 now costs half the price of the 4, so it’s still a good option if you want to save money.

 Which watch should I choose between the V4 and the Garmin Forerunner 645 Music?